DataBiosphere/job-manager/README.md

-# Job Monitor
+# Job Manager

-Job Monitor API and UI for interacting with asynchronous batch jobs.
+Job Manager API and UI for interacting with asynchronous batch jobs.

 ## Development